 An ECU SHALL perform the following steps when attempting to install a new image:

-The ECU SHALL load and verify the current time, or the most recent securely attested time.
+IF the ECU has the capability to verify a time message, the ECU SHOULD load and verify the current time, or the most recent securely attested time.

 The ECU SHALL verify the latest downloaded metadata (Section 5.4.4) using either full or partial verification.
-If the metadata verification fails for any reason, the ECU SHALL jump to the fifth step (Section 126.96.36.199).
+If the metadata verification fails for any reason, the ECU SHALL jump to the final step (Section 18.104.22.168).

-If the ECU does not have secondary storage, i.e. buffer storage to temporarily store the latest image before installing it, it SHALL download the latest image from the Primary.
-(If the ECU has secondary storage, it will already have the latest image in its secondary storage as specified in Section 184.108.40.206, and should skip to the next step.)
-The ECU MAY first create a backup of its previous working image and store it elsewhere (e.g., the primary).
+If the ECU has limited secondary storage, i.e., insufficient buffer storage to temporarily store the latest image before installing it, it SHALL download the latest image from the Primary.
+(If the ECU has sufficient secondary storage, it will already have the latest image in its secondary storage as specified in Section 126.96.36.199, and SHALL skip to the next step.)
+The ECU SHOULD first create a backup of its previous working image and store it elsewhere (e.g., the Primary).